zamfi/cca-programming-electronics-spring-2018/building-blocks-programs.md

 }
 ```

+The double-equals-sign `==` is the "comparison operator"; it checks if the two things on either side are equal.

-This program tells Rudy to check if the color of the square Rudy is currently on is blue, and if it is, Rudy should go `up`, but if it isn't, Rudy should go `down`.
+So, the program above tells Rudy to check if the color of the square Rudy is currently on is blue, and if it is, Rudy should go `up`, but if it isn't, Rudy should go `down`.

 Make sure to use curly braces `{}` to indicate what's part of the if and what isn't -- you can have as many functions as you want as part of the `if`!

 The `else` part is entirely optional.

-Here another example:
+Here's another example:

 ```
 right